patrick-llgc/pku_baidu_kaggle/README.md

 # pku baidu kaggle dataset api

-## Augmented test images
+## Additional data
+- car model correspondence is obtained from [ApolloScape dataset](# https://raw.githubusercontent.com/ApolloScapeAuto/dataset-api/master/car_instance/car_models.py)
+- car model pickle files hosted on [Kaggle](https://www.kaggle.com/c/pku-autonomous-driving/data) have issues.
+The older version of the pickle files can be found at [this issue](https://github.com/ApolloScapeAuto/dataset-api/issues/1).
+It is saved to `data` folder.
+The corresponding json files are also added to `data` folder to supplement the ApolloScape dataset.
-Out of the test images some are flipped.
+- Out of the test images some are flipped.
 These are annotated and saved to [data folder](data).

-## average size
+## average vehicle size
 ```python
 {'2x': {'W': 1.81794264,
   'H': 1.47786305,